Like history? Here's a deal for you. Historic log cabins available -- if you can move them

 For more than 30 years, the 1940s-era cabins were used as classrooms for district educational programs.
 Before the pandemic, as many as 10,000 school kids visited annually.

 But the cabins are at the end of their useful lives.
-They also are not compliant with accessibility codes nor properly sized for programming needs.
+They also are neither compliant with accessibility codes nor properly sized for programming needs.

-The district plans to build a 3,400-square-foot environmental education center where the cabins are located near the main preserve entrance.
+The district plans to build a 3,400-square-foot environmental education center where the cabins are located.
 Construction of the $4.5 million first phase, which includes the net-zero energy use building, is scheduled to begin in June.

-In 1996, a portion of the Ryerson property was placed on the National Register of Historic Places for its social and architectural significance from 1923 to 1945.
+In 1996, a portion of the Ryerson property was placed on the National Register of Historic Places for its social and architectural significance.

+Chauncey Borland was a Chicago banker and a contemporary of Ryerson, a steel industry magnate.

 In May and June of 2021, a forest preserve committee recommended approval of a new center, which required the removal of the cabins.